alliedtelesis/py-networking/srcdoc/sw-upgrade.rst

 Software upgrade feature
 ************************
-This feature allows to upgrade the device software (image).
+This feature allows to upgrade the device software.

 Operations
 ----------